semgrep/semgrep-docs/docs/writing-rules/experiments/pattern-syntax.md

 Unlike Semgrep's existing pattern syntax, the following no longer occur under `pattern` or `all`: `metavariable-pattern`, `metavariable-regex`, `metavariable-comparison`, `metavariable-analysis`, and `focus-metavariable`.
 These must occur within a `where` clause.

 A `where` clause is a companion to a pattern.
-It indicates that Semgrep should match based on the pattern if all the conditions hold.
+It indicates that Semgrep should match based on the pattern if all the conditions are true.

 As an example, take a look at the following example: